Ordinary Heroes (album)

-Ordinary Heroes is the ninth studio album by the British pop musician Howard Jones, released on 9 November 2009.
+Ordinary Heroes is the ninth studio album by the English pop musician Howard Jones, released on 9 November 2009.
 A simpler album production than the previous release Revolution of the Heart was present here.
 Strings and piano dominate, and while there are some upbeat tracks, the album has a mellow, mature atmosphere.

 Some of the tracks were performed with the Morrison Orpheus Choir in St David's Hall in Cardiff at a special one-off gig.